opensource-socialnetwork/CDNStorage/README.md

 **NOTE**

 If you change your storage system there will be issue for deleting the existing files from system.
-So decided at once about which one you would like you.
+So decided at once about which one you would like use.

 **FURTHER**